Last Update: December 1, 2021

 We collect information you provide directly to us.
 For example, we collect information when you do any of the following: complete an application form, register with any of the ElderCounsel Services for an account; create or modify your profile and online account; access and use the Services (including, but not limited to, when you upload, download, collaborate on, or share files or other information); participate in any interactive features of the ElderCounsel Services; participate in a survey, contest, promotion, sweepstakes, activity, or event; make a purchase; apply for a job; request customer support; or communicate with us via third-party social media sites or otherwise communicate with us.

-We collect your business contact information for several reasons: 1) it is generally the preferred contact address by members receiving membership information from ElderCounsel, both electronic or regular mail; 2) we share this information with local ElderCounsel state forums for the purpose of providing you information about local member benefits, services, and educational programs; 3) we use it for membership surveys to better serve you in the future; and 4) for restricted direct marketing purposes by third-party vendors.
+We collect your business contact information for several reasons: 1) it is generally the preferred contact address by members receiving membership information from ElderCounsel, both electronic or regular mail; 2) we use it for membership surveys to better serve you in the future; and 3) for restricted direct marketing purposes by third-party vendors.

 ElderCounsel Website Surveys, Conference, and Product Orders